-Today’s cookies were baked in honor of our friend Stephanie, who went to Hawaii and brought us back a giant bag of Macadamia Nut Hershey’s Kisses.
+Chocolate Chunk Macadamia Kiss Cookies were baked in honor of our friend Stephanie, who went to Hawaii and brought us back a giant bag of Macadamia Nut Hershey’s Kisses.
 Did you even know that such a Kiss existed?
-I had no idea, but from what I’ve read you can purchase them in Hawaii and in a few select grocery stores in other parts of the United States.
-Let me know if you spot them, but rest assured you can still makes these cookies with Hershey’s Almond Kisses.
+I had no idea, but from what I've read you can purchase them in Hawaii and in a few select grocery stores in other parts of the United States.
+Let me know if you spot them, but rest assured you can still makes these cookies with Hershey's Almond Kisses or a combination of regular Kisses and macadamia nuts.

 What I like about this recipe other than the fact it makes a dense, chewy, cookie, is that the dough can be stirred together all in one bowl and there’s no need to bother with a mixer.
 The downside of the recipe is that the dough needs to be chilled for the best results.
 You *can* bake it right away, but the texture really improves after a full night in the refrigerator and the cookies will be slightly thicker.